What are the requirements for opening a branch in Malta?

-The branches established in Malta usually pay the same income tax as the local companies, however, in most cases, tax facilities are granted.
+Branches established in Malta usually pay the same income tax as the local companies, however, in most cases, tax facilities are granted.

-The advantages of a branch in Malta
+What are the advantages of a branch in Malta?

-The advantages of owning a branch in Malta are numerous:
+The advantages of owning a branch in Malta

-- financial: lower incorporation costs compared to the subsidiary, no withholding taxes on dividends or interest and royalties as well as the exemption from income payment if the foreign company's country has signed a double tax treaty with Malta
+are numerous and among these, lower incorporation costs compared to the subsidiary, no withholding taxes on dividends or interest and royalties as well as the exemption from income payment if the foreign company's country has signed a double tax treaty with Malta

 Various articles of the Companies Act